AgentXchain vs OpenHands

 The short answer

-Choose OpenHands if you want an open-source platform and SDK for building, deploying, and orchestrating AI coding agents in sandboxed environments — with model-agnostic execution, a composable SDK, CLI, Cloud with RBAC, and self-hostable infrastructure including Enterprise Kubernetes deployment.
+Choose OpenHands if you want an open-source platform and SDK for building, deploying, and orchestrating AI coding agents in sandboxed environments — with provider-agnostic LLM configuration, a composable SDK, CLI, Cloud with RBAC, and self-hostable infrastructure including Enterprise Kubernetes deployment.

 Choose AgentXchain if you need governed software delivery: arbitrary chartered roles, mandatory cross-role challenge, explicit phase gates, append-only decision ledger, and constitutional human authority over what advances or ships.